 As the prediabetes rate continues to rise, few local residents know they are at risk

 YMCAs across North Carolina are encouraging residents to learn their risks for prediabetes and type 2 diabetes.
-Tuesday, March 28, is American Diabetes Association Alert Day® and the Y is working to educate the community to take preventive steps to potentially reduce their chances of developing the disease.
+November is American Diabetes Awareness month and the Y is working to educate the community to take preventive steps to potentially reduce their chances of developing the disease.

 Statistics for the Centers for Disease Control and Prevention (CDC) show that one in four Americans (86 million people) have prediabetes, up from 79 million in 2010.
 If the measured national prevalence for prediabetes is applied to the North Carolina population age 20 years and above, then more than 2.5 million North Carolinians may have prediabetes.
 However, only about 630,000 North Carolinians (about 9 percent of the population) report having been diagnosed with prediabetes by a health professional.
 This suggests that almost 1.9 million North Carolinians may have prediabetes but are unaware of their condition.